SleepNumber/ruby-interview-exercise/README.md

 # ruby-interview-exercise
-:bicyclist: JavaScript exercise for Sleep Number interviewees
+:bicyclist: Ruby exercise for Sleep Number interviewees

 ## Instructions
 Convert an array of `Person` objects into a tree of `PersonTreeNode` objects.